 - Academic curriculum vitae, including a list of all courses and examinations taken, with a short description of their contents and with the corresponding marks obtained.
 Include also a brief explanation of the grading system used in your country/university and, if possible, information about the grade statistical distribution (e.g., the percentile of students obtaining that grade or higher).

 2) References.
-Please include in your message the names and contact information of at least two faculty members who can furnish a letter of reference for you.
+It is required to include in the message by the applicant the names and contact information of at least two faculty members who can furnish a letter of reference for her/him.

 3) Curriculum vitae